SUI-Components/sui-components/components/molecule/modal/README.md

 ## Usage

-⚠️ By default, import will take `MoleculeModalWithAnimation`, if you want to import an speciffic modal, just use named imports.
+⚠️ By default, import will take `MoleculeModalWithAnimation`, if you want to import a speciffic modal, just use named imports.

 Those are the named exports enabled:
 - MoleculeModal